 Your travel policy is your blueprint to an effective travel program.
 But it will only succeed if you follow it.

-Compliance is a measure of how well your organisation is following the plan.
-The above measures can be readily implemented in any organisation, regardless of size, location or corporate culture.
+Compliance is a measure of how well you are following the plan and the above measures are readily implemented in any organisation, regardless of size, location or corporate culture.

 It’s all about making it easy for travellers to do the right thing and hard for them not to.

-If you'd like help reviewing your policy to improve compliance and ensure the success of your travel program, start here.
+Contact us if you'd like help reviewing your policy to improve compliance and ensure the success of your travel program.